Porcini Mushroom Linguine with Chicken, Shiitakes and Gorgonzola

 - 1 cup heavy cream or half-and-half

-- Garnish: freshly grated Parmesan cheese and Italian flat-leaf parsley, if desired
+- freshly grated Parmesan cheese and chopped parsley for garnish

 Real flavored restaurant quality pasta!?
 Why wouldn’t I want to try it? checking out their website now!